 The latest Cocktail Challenge, in which local bartenders challenge fellow bartenders with an ingredient of their choice.

-Walle has challenged Alex Enochs of Charlatan to create a cocktail with bone marrow.
+Enochs has challenged Ryan Murphy of Crown Tap Room to create a cocktail with movie theater popcorn butter.